 “We had so much fun” was the refrain as she contemplated her life these past years.
 Indeed, she did.

 She was predeceased by her younger sister, Mary Lou of Portland, Oregon and her husband, Dick Strazza.
-She is survived by her three children, Sophia Tomasi (Ted), Craig Strazza (Ann), and Karen Strazza (Jeff Heath), her sister, Sue Peterson Huguely (Geoff), as well as eight grandchildren and four great grandchildren (with another on the way!).
+She is survived by her three children, Sophia Tomasi (Ted), Craig Strazza (Ann), and Karen Strazza (Jeff Heath), her sister, Sue Peterson Huguely (Geoff), as well as eight grandchildren and five great grandchildren (with another on the way!).
 They, and her many nieces and nephews, in laws, step grandchildren, friends, and all she touched in her unique way, will miss her terribly.
 But they also know that she is celebrating with her beloved “Pop Pop” and the family and friends that have gone before her.

 She always shouted out to those leaving after a visit “Don’t change!”
 Same to you, PJ; know that the deeply fond memories of all those you have known will never change.

-Visits: 170
+Visits: 221

 This site is protected by reCAPTCHA and the